 The black model, from Géricault to Matisse

-In the fight against slavery, art also becomes a means of denouncing what victims of an inhuman system endure.
-Marcel Verdier, a student of Ingres, was refused his Châtiment des quatre piquets at the 1843 Salon.
-The painting lifts the veil on colonial reality, breaking taboos; a visual shock that makes it possible to raise public awareness and make them feel guilty by confronting them with their own indifference or passivity.
-Thus, the spectacle of humanity under irons, martyred and suffering an atrocious fate, was widely exploited in the 1840s.
-It was not until the abolition of slavery in the colonies in 1848 that this symbolic measure was finally celebrated with paintings in which blacks and whites were gathered, where the jubilation of the liberated, the broken chains and fraternal unity could finally be expressed, as Nicolas Gosse’s painting, L’esclave affranchi.
+In the fight against slavery, art also becomes a means of denouncing what the victims of an inhuman system endure.
+Marcel Verdier, student of Ingres, to be refused his Punishment of the four stakesat the Salon of 1843.
+The painting lifts the veil on the colonial reality, breaking taboos; a visual shock that raises public awareness and makes them feel guilty by confronting them with their own indifference or passivity.
+Thus, the spectacle of a humanity under the irons, martyred and suffering a terrible spell, was widely exploited in the 1840s.
+It was not until the abolition of slavery in the colonies in 1848 to finally celebrate this symbolic measure by black and white paintings are gathered, where the jubilant freedmen, broken chains and fraternal unity can finally express themselves, like the painting of Nicolas Gosse, the freed slave .